lewiscj97/OOD_exercise/README.md

 ## Task 1

+Clone the project on your machine.
 Read the code and tests, and play with the programme in irb.
 * Do you understand it?
 * Are you able to use all the features?
 * Can you spot ways of improving it?